Need Help? Give us a call.

 All in all, while the Square POS offers a substantial suite of capabilities, it’s still lacking in some pretty key areas for small business, especially those with many locations.

-Now that you’re well-acquainted with the ins and outs—both good and bad—of the Square register POS software, what’s next?
+Now that you’re well-acquainted with the ins and outs—both good and bad—of the Square POS software, what’s next?

-Well, if you’ve found the downsides that come with Square register POS far outweigh the upsides, then it’s time to find your top alternative.
+Well, if you’ve found the downsides that come with Square POS far outweigh the upsides, then it’s time to find your top alternative.

-If you’re ready to look beyond Square register POS, let’s check out your best alternatives to this software.
+If you’re ready to look beyond Square POS, let’s check out your best alternatives to this software.

 If you want to stick with Square but you want to access more capabilities from your Square software, then look to Square for Retail.